Skip to Content

 I highly recommend going with Marine Dynamics for this trip.
 This eco-friendly shark cage diving experience is known for its safety, and they have a marine biologist on board to talk about shark conservation and how you can help.

 We wrote all about our experience shark cage diving (and how it really isn’t as scary as it sounds).
-It was a great day trip from Cape Town, and while it is an earlier day, it was beyond worth it.
+It was a great day trip from Cape Town, and while it was an earlier day, it was beyond worth it.
 I learned a lot about this creature and have a newfound respect for it.

 Pro-tip: While Marine Dynamics has all of the essentials you’ll need, be sure to pack a swimsuit, quick-dry towel, and a GoPro to capture your experience!

-2. Cape Peninsula Tour
+3. Cape Peninsula Tour

 To see more wildlife and beautiful landscapes, this Cape Peninsula tour is magical.
 From Boulders Beach to see adorable penguins to visiting the Cape of Good Hope, this is a great drive along the coast.